Stadium Negara

-Stadium Negara is an indoor arena located in Kuala Lumpur, Malaysia.
+Nation Stadium is an indoor arena located in Kuala Lumpur, Malaysia.

 Background

-Stadium Negara is located about 2 kilometers from Kuala Lumpur City Centre, next to the Stadium Merdeka and Merdeka 118 building.
+Nation Stadium is located about 2 kilometers from Kuala Lumpur City Centre, next to the Independence Stadium and Merdeka 118 building.

 The stadium, which has 10,000 permanent seats, is fully air conditioned and is capable of housing many different types of events, including sports events and concerts.